JHU-PL-Lab/www-fpse/assignments/project.md

 For the demo you should prepare a 5-10 minute presentation on your project.
   1. A Powerpoint slide deck intro might be useful depending on your project; it is not required.
   2. You will demonstrate the project, showing all the functionality.
-  3. We will ask questions during this and perhaps ask you to try additional cases.
+  3. We will ask you questions during this and perhaps ask you to try additional cases.
   4. Code review: take us through your code, we will be commenting as we go.
      - Make sure to describe your use of libraries; if you are using a novel library we may not know, give a brief overview of it.
   5. Build and test: build your project and tests, and then review your test suite.
 Show us the coverage report.

-The final code submission should include
+The final submission should include
-  1. All of the code, of course!
-You should have a `.gitignore` so that you're not submitting binaries or `_opam/` files.
+  1. Everything in your repository, of course!
-  2. It should include a `dune` file which successfuly builds your project with `dune build`.
+  2. A `dune` file that successfully builds your project with `dune build` and tests it with `dune test`.
   3. A top-level `Readme.md` that describes the project and tells users how to build and run it.
-The `Readme` also explains how to handle any other system-level installs that are needed outside of the offical course list.
+The `Readme` also explains how to handle any other system-level installs that are needed outside of the official course list.
-  4. In order to be clear on what `opam` packages your project depends on, you are required to include information to build a `.opam` file in your project root.
+  4. A `.opam` file in your project root: in order to be clear on what `opam` packages your project depends on, you are required to include information to build a `.opam` file.
 This is described below in more detail.
-  5. You will also need to include a test suite with good coverage which runs automatically via `dune test` from the top-level directory.

-Here are some clarifications.
+We should be able to run and reproduce everything from the demo just using what is submitted to Gradescope.

+A few comments on testing:
   1. For test coverage, you should have very good coverage on your core logic.
 Make sure to cover the corner cases in the code with tests.
   2. Run a coverage report, but don't worry about turning off lines with `[@@@ coverage off]` because we won't grade for a specific coverage percentage.

-**Grading rubric**
+*Grading rubric*

 * 5% quality of demo presentation: project is described well, and the presentation is clear.
-* 25% demonstration of functionality: during the demo, there is lack of errors/glitches, the UI is quality, the edge cases we ask you to try work well, etc.
+* 20% demonstration of functionality: during the demo, there is lack of errors/glitches, the UI is quality, the edge cases we ask you to try work well, etc.
-* 30% code quality: good FP practice, following style guidelines, proper dune and opam files, good module design, etc.
+* 25% code quality: good FP practice, following style guidelines, proper dune and opam files, good module design, etc.
 * 15% tests: good coverage of code, runs with `dune test`.
-* 25% accomplishment: library usage, conceptual challenge, degree of completion, general remarks.
+* 20% accomplishment: library usage, conceptual challenge, degree of completion, general remarks.
+* 8% library: the project is written with abstraction and a general library.
+* 7% algorithmic complexity: there are significantly challenging underlying algorithms in the project.

 #### Making and testing an `.opam` package file
  As was mentioned above you will need to make an `.opam` file for your project to package it up for potential distribution.
 The main reason for this is both to learn a bit about how opam packages are made, and for us to easily install any `opam` dependencies of your project.
 To do so, the easiest way is to copy and paste the below at the end of your `dune-project` file and edit as appropriate.
 Make sure to include any `opam` packages you are using in the `depends` section.